hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

       "master PE" which is the one used for DMA, MSIs, etc., and "secondary PEs" that are used for the remaining M64 segments.

-    We would like to investigate using additional M64 windows in "single PE" mode to overlay over specific BARs to work around some of that, for example for devices with very large BARs, e.g., GPUs.
+    We would like to investigate using additional M64 linux in "single PE" mode to overlay over specific BARs to work around some of that, for example for devices with very large BARs, e.g., GPUs.
 It would make sense, but we haven't done it yet.